kojq/gal/README.md

 ## Accessibility

-This markdown file is meant to be relatively comprehensive and practical.
-Please reach out with an issue or on the Discord for any suggestions.
+This markdown file is meant to be practical and comprehensive.
+Please reach out with an issue or via the [Community](#community) for any suggestions.